gurdjieff-finland/gurdjieff-finland.github.io/index_en.md

 navi: Home
 ---

-Today we are rather restricted in our outer lives because of the dangers of the Corona Virus.
+Today we are still restricted in our outer lives because of the dangers of the Corona Virus.
 But in recent times we have had endless opportunities for outer activities and endless new technologies for finding and sharing information.